 Applying this formula, we compute the length of the adjacent side.

-Using the second method, we can use the SINE of the 3rd angle to calculate the value of the adjacent side
+Using the second method, we can use the SINE of the third angle to calculate the value of the adjacent side.

-If we rotate the triangles to 90° left, the opposite side is swapped with the adjacent side, and the SIN of the angle between hypotenuse and adjacent will help to calculate the value of the third side.
+If we rotate the triangles to 90° left, the opposite side is swapped with the adjacent side, and the SIN of the angle between hypotenuse and adjacent will help calculate the value of the third side.

 SIN in Excel Example #2

-There is a tall building of unknown height and Sunrays at a point of making an angle at point A of 75°, thus making a shadow of the building of length 70 meters.
-We need to find the height of the tower
+There is a tall building of unknown height, and sun rays at a point of making an angle at point A of 75°, thus creating a shadow of the building of 70 meters.
+Therefore, we need to find the height of the tower.

 SIN 75° = Height of Building/ Length of Shadow at point A

-Therefore, the height of building = SIN 75° * Length of Shadow at point A
+Therefore, the height of the building = SIN 75° * Length of Shadow at point A

 Hence, the height of the building will be: